MrRacoon75/terminalcp/README.md

 ## How it works

-tuicp exposes a single MCP tool called `terminal` that accepts JSON commands.
+terminalcp exposes a single MCP tool called `terminal` that accepts JSON commands.
 The server uses stdio transport and manages multiple background processes, each running in a pseudo-TTY (via node-pty) with its own virtual terminal powered by xterm.js headless.
 Commands are executed through `bash -c` for proper PTY handling.

 ### Tool: `terminal`